DCOR-dev/ckanext-dcor_schemas/README.rst

 - Background jobs:

+  - set the mimetype for each dataset
+  - populate "dc:sec:key" metadata for each DC dataset
   - generates sha256 hash upon resource creation
-  - populate "dc:sec:key" metadata for each DC dataset

 Installation